jonnywright/cs-lisp/README.md

-# cs-lisp - AutoCAD LISP Commands for automating tedious tasks
+# AutoCAD LISP Commands for automating tedious tasks
-CS LISP Commands
+A tool which has been developed to automate some of the tedious and time consuming tasks in AutoCAD.
+If you have any feature requests get in touch and I will try to add it in.

 ## Table of Contents
   1. [Installation](#installation)